Office of Academic and Student Affairs

 Throughout the academic year, OASA provides administrative oversight and coordination to a variety of annual student events and activities, which include the Scholarship Convocation, Rho Chi Honor Society Initiation, Career Day, Hargreaves Spring Celebration, Awards Ceremony, and Commencement.
 OASA also administers the school’s awards and scholarship programs.

 In recent years, the HSOP’s student-pharmacists have been elected and appointed to prominent leadership positions in national pharmacy organizations.
 OASA staff members serve as advisors for HSOP’s Student Council, and assist in coordinating activities of other student organizations including:

-- American Pharmaceutical Association — Academy of Student Pharmacists
+- American Pharmacists Association — Academy of Student Pharmacists

 - Student National Pharmaceutical Association

 - Pack It Up Club - Smoking Cessation Program